 M&A is a key growth strategy going forward.
-We have already identified several targets but will continue to evaluate and opportunistically execute on strategic joint ventures (JV), potential investments and acquisition opportunities across the supply-chain with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimize our existing supply chain management capabilities.
+We have already identified several targets but to the extent permitted due to our recurring losses from operations and an accumulated deficit, we will continue to evaluate and opportunistically execute on strategic joint ventures (JV), potential investments and acquisition opportunities across the supply-chain with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimize our existing supply chain management capabilities.
+Apart from executing acquisitions with considerations paid through share exchanges, we are also raising funds from investors to have an option to acquire companies through a mixture of cash and shares.